Creating the ideal baby registry – The ultimate baby registry checklist

 How user friendly is their baby registry?

 Take into consideration how easy the registry is to build.
-Most stores give you the option to build your registry as you walk through the store and to add things online.
+Most stores give you the option to build your registry as you walk through the store as well as proving you with the ability to add things online.
 Make things easy on yourself and pick a store that allows you some flexibility.

 Some registries also give your friends and family the option to check and item off of the registry even if they purchased it elsewhere.
 This might be particularly beneficial if you have friends and family members who are great at bargain shopping!